onuryus/sealab-vs/README.md

 ### Why C++?

 The original prototype was a single-threaded Python script and could not keep up with modern library sizes.
-The C++ rewrite uses RDKit C++, OpenMP, and a custom streaming reader to process ~2 000 mol/s on 16 cores for the full pipeline, or ~60 000 mol/s for a fast prefilter pass — about 10–100× the Python version, with deterministic output.
+The C++ rewrite uses RDKit C++, OpenMP, and a custom streaming reader.
+On a 16-core CPU it sustains **~4 600 mol/s on the full pipeline** or **~130 000 mol/s on the prefilter pass** (measured — see [Performance](#performance)), about an order of magnitude or more above the Python version, with deterministic output.

 ---